-- Please refer to the Supplementary Principle 4-141. - In order for Directors to deepen their understanding of our extensive business activities and each business division's strategy under the medium-term management plan, each of the Chief Operation Officer (COO) holds briefing sessions, and in order for them to deepen their understanding of the latest macroeconomic conditions, our research institute holds monthly briefing sessions.
-In addition, we provide other necessary information on an ongoing basis. - We offer Directors opportunities to attend seminars, etc. held by external organizations.
+- In order for them to deepen their understanding of the latest macroeconomic conditions, our research institute holds monthly briefing sessions.
+In addition, we provide other necessary information on an ongoing basis. - We offer Directors opportunities to attend seminars, etc. as necessary held by external organizations.